chicken-mobile/android-chicken/README.md

 If you want to contribute I'm happy to receive your improvements :)

 You will find us on irc at irc.f0o.de in #mobile-chicken

+## Embedding custom libs is hard

+If your APK contains ./libs/armeabi/file.so, it will not end up under /data/data/package/lib because the installer on the device won't copy shared objects that don't start with "lib".
+So we can't simply copy your eggs or tcp.import.so, for example, over to ./libs/armeabi/.

+However, if you rename tcp.import.so to libtcp.import.so, ndk-build deletes it with a `rm -f ./libs/lib*.so` in the beginning of the ndk-build process.

+We could have used assets if they had been extracted to the device file system, however, they are only available through Java API and are uncompressed from the APK on the fly.

+### move-libs.scm: A possible solution

+- Since all so's need to beging with "lib", we can hack chicken so it looks for (conc "lib" filename) when loading extensions. eg. it looks for libtcp.import.so when you do (use tcp).

+- Make a script that copies chicken's so-files and eggs to ./libs/armeabi/ with the "lib" prefixed.

+- Run this script *after* ndk-build.

+Sigh .... all of this just because Android won't install lib files that don't start with lib.

+### Another possible solution

+Use ./assets/, then extract all un-prefixes so's on startup from Java at runtime.
+Meh.